NCBI-Hackathons/HLAClustRView/README.md

 these metrics, the package enables hierarchical cluster analysis and can bind RNA-seq expression (when available) to the clusters.

+## Description of Package Functionality ##

+The vignette of the **HLAClustRView** package, which is a document that provides a task-oriented description of the package functionality,

 ## Citing ##

 If you use the *HLAClustRView* package